-Never in the history of time has a newborn come out thanking his mother for enduring labor and delivery.
+Never in the history of time has a newborn come out thanking their mother for enduring labor and delivery.
 For starters, of course, the words aren’t there.
 What’s more important, though, is the fact that manners are not something we’re born with.

 Since manners must be taught over time, here are some tips to help Baby build some early etiquette.

 - Be consistent: As is the case with teaching toddlers most anything, consistency is key.
-If you only enforce the “please” and “thank you” rule on certain days, or in certain situations, there’s a good chance that he won’t understand that it’s expected at all times.
+If you only enforce the “please” and “thank you” rule on certain days, or in certain situations, there’s a good chance that they won’t understand that it’s expected at all times.
 Practicing good manners all through the day will help Baby understand the importance of what you’re teaching.